vippsas/vipps-solutions/online/README.md

 If the payment was started on a desktop device, the customer will be sent to the [landing page](https://developer.vippsmobilepay.com/docs/common-topics/landing-page/).
-There, they confirm their number and are prompted to log in through the Vipps app on their phone.
+There, they confirm their number and are prompted to log in through the Vipps MobilePay app on their phone.

 ![Landing page](images/vipps-ecom-step2.svg)

-If the payment was started from a mobile device, the Vipps or MobilePay app will automatically open.
+If the payment was started from a mobile device, the app will automatically open.

 ![Pay with Vipps MobilePay](images/vipps-ecom-step1-2.png)